syncfusion-content/asp.net-core-docs/aspnet-core/Spreadsheet/Formulas.md

 ---
-title: Formula support with Spreadsheet widget for Syncfusion Essential ASP.NET Core
+title: Formula support in Spreadsheet for Syncfusion Essential ASP.NET Core
 description: How to use formulas in Spreadsheet with cell references, named ranges etc.
 platform: aspnet-core
 control: Spreadsheet